-This exhibition will examine the spectacular, and controversial vision of art practice that raged across the Western world from the end of the 19th century: Art Nouveau.
+This exhibition examines the spectacular, and controversial vision of art practice that raged across the Western world from the end of the 19th century: Art Nouveau.

-The role of nature will be another key focus of the exhibition.
-The common theme of translating plants into patterns will be explored as a defining feature of the modern style.
-Art and objects will represent Art Nouveau from different countries, where it appeared characterised as flowing, tensile line, and dramatic movement, or by organic imagery combined with an informal geometry.
+The role of nature is another key focus of the exhibition.
+The common theme of translating plants into patterns is explored as a defining feature of the modern style.
+Art and objects represent Art Nouveau from different countries, where it appeared characterised as flowing, tensile line, and dramatic movement, or by organic imagery combined with an informal geometry.

-Artists and designers will include René Lalique, Edgar Degas, Charles Rennie Mackintosh, William Morris; Alphonse Mucha and Gabriel Dante Rossetti.
+Artists and designers include René Lalique, William Morris, Alphonse Mucha and Gabriel Dante Rossetti.

-The Exhibition will be curated by Professor Paul Greenhalgh.
-It will contain over 150 works of varying sizes, and will be accompanied by a substantial catalogue.
+The exhibition is curated by Professor Paul Greenhalgh.
+It contains over 150 works of varying sizes, and is accompanied by a substantial catalogue.

 *Please note: The Sainsbury Centre is accessible to disabled visitors including those with limited mobility and those accompanying them, with the exception of the Mezzanine Gallery where this exhibition is displayed.